Novel strategies of Ensemble Model Output Statistics (EMOS) for calibrating wind speed/power forecasts: The issue of calibration: the Ensemble Model Output Statistic (EMOS) approach

 here, $a, b_1, \cdots , b_K, c, d$ are the non-negative EMOS coefficients, and $S^2$ is the ensemble spread defined as the variance of the EPS.\\ The gamma distribution is a two-parameter family of continuous probability distributions \citep{wilks2011statistical}.
 Among the different possible parameterizations, here we use the shape parameter $k$ and the scale parameter $\theta$.
 In plain words, $k = \mu^2 / \sigma^2$ and $\theta = \sigma^2 / \mu$.\\ In order to determine the EMOS coefficients, \cite{gneiting2005calibrated} proposed a strategy based on the minimization of the Continuous Ranked Probability Score (CRPS) \citep{hersbach2000decomposition}.
 This latter is defined as:

-where $F$ is the cumulated probability of $\mathcal{G}$, $Y$ is the observation and $H$ is the Heaviside function and takes the value 0 when $t < Y$ and the value 1 otherwise.\\ For the gamma distribution a closed form for the CRPS has been obtained by \cite{scheuerer2015probabilistic}, facilitating the minimization procedure.
-For a pair observation-forecast ($Y, \mathbf{X}$) it reads:
+where $F$ is the cumulative probability of $\mathcal{G}$, $Y$ is the observation and $H$ is the Heaviside function and takes the value 0 when $t < Y$ and the value 1 otherwise.\\ For the gamma distribution a closed form for the CRPS has been obtained by \cite{scheuerer2015probabilistic}, facilitating the minimization procedure.
+For an observation-forecast pair ($Y, \mathbf{X}$) it reads:

 where $Y$ is the observation, $P$ the incomplete gamma function \citep{abramowitz1948handbook} and $\beta$ the beta function.
 The forecast vector $\mathbf{X} = (X_1, \cdots, X_K)$ enters in (\ref{eq:crps}) via $k$ and $\theta$.\\ In a training set where both observations and forecasts are available, the quantity to be minimized is: